Frequently asked questions

 Q5.
 How do I travel for free?

-This topic bothers me because it is so misleading (which is why I wrote the question becasue it is also awesome for SEO, heyyyy).
+This topic bothers me because it is so misleading (which is why I wrote the question because it is also awesome for SEO, heyyyy).
 "Free travel" doesn't exactly work like that.
-There is no such thing as "free travel" unless it is given away because everything we offer in exchange is worth something (including our time).
+There is no such thing as "free travel" unless it is given away (with no expectations) because everything we offer in exchange is worth something (including our time).

 Another way to travel for "free" is to sign up for credit cards that give you airline or hotel points so that your daily expenses actually mean something in this crazy world.
 Or barter your way across the globe by volunteering on farms and in hostels in exchange for room and board.

 Be honest.
 Be genuine.
 Be engaging.
 Offer something unique.

 Q7.
 What documents do I need to travel?